Written by Megan Jenkins on May 23, 2019

 If you are an engineering consultant, you are probably always looking for ways to optimize your business, increase efficiency and improve sales.
-A significant portion of your time is spent acquiring new customers, working on your social media presence, going to conferences, and so on.
+Besides your core engineering activity, a significant portion of your time is spent acquiring new customers, working on your online presence, going to conferences, and so on.
 With all of these extra (but very necessary) tasks, it is crucial to identify where you can optimize your daily workflow so that your business does not take over all your free time.
 Moreover, you should strive to work on your business instead of for it, which is usually a difficult balance for engineering consultants to achieve.

-If you are a CAE consultant (CFD or FEM), you are in the right place at SimScale.
-The platform offers an optimal workflow for your simulation projects so that you can focus more on marketing and sales.
-Moreover, if you have co-workers, joint work has never been easier from anywhere in the world with SimScale.
+If you are a simulation consultant (CFD or FEM), you are in the right place at SimScale.
+The platform offers an optimal workflow for your engineering analysis projects so that you can focus more on marketing and sales.
+Moreover, if you have co-workers, joint work has never been easier from anywhere in the world with the cloud-based SimScale platform.

-In this article, we will cover five tips that you can implement immediately to improve your results with your business.
+In this article, we will cover five tips for engineering consultants that can be implemented immediately to improve the results for your business.

 Running a consulting business is not easy.
 You have to be the marketer, the salesperson, the accountant, and the engineer at the same time.
 You cannot focus on everything, and you cannot be exceptionally good in every field of your profession.
 Instead, put emphasis on a few niche areas that you are comfortable with.

-If you are an aerodynamics engineer, focus on that area instead of going for multiphase chemical reaction simulations, where you don’t have enough experience.
-This way, you can present yourself as the authority in your selected niche, which can gain you more customers.
+If you are an aerodynamics engineer, focus on this instead of going for multiphase chemical reaction simulations, where you don’t have enough experience.
+This way, you can present yourself as the authority in your selected area, which can gain you more customers.

 Without marketing, your potential clients will not find you.
-Leverage social media, conferences, write white papers, and cold call prospects offering your services.
+Leverage social media and conferences, publish valuable content, and reach out to prospects offering your services.
 Without time invested in marketing and sales, your consulting business will not get the number of projects you need each month.

-If you are a solopreneur, besides the marketing of your business, you can market yourself as a professional.
+If you are a solopreneur, besides promoting your business, an useful tip is to market yourself as a professional.
 Personal branding is a rising marketing technique, as some companies like to work with people rather than other companies.

-Another way of marketing is the use of Public Projects on SimScale.
+Another way of promotion is creating public simulations under your name or writing articles for the blog.
 You can create public projects that can be seen by SimScale’s community of 120,000 professionals and shared with your network, be active on the forum, or join the Consulting Partner Program.

 Engineering consultants are always trying to solve the pain of their customers.
 You are not only offering simulations.
-You are also helping them to either avoid a technical problem or improve their product.
-And for this, you need the right professional tools that can solve the engineering problem properly; tools that you can handle with ease and can afford for yourself.
-If your main business model is related to CAE (CFD, FEM) services, SimScale can satisfy these simulation needs without the need of investing in special hardware.
+You are also contributing to either avoid a technical problem or improve their product.
+And for this, you need the right professional tools that can properly solve the engineering issue; tools that you can handle with ease and can afford for yourself.
+If your main business model is related to simulation (CFD, FEM) services, SimScale can satisfy these simulation needs without investing in special hardware.

 For engineering consultants, running a business can be demanding in many ways.
-Writing late night proposals, overnight meshing and post-processing can drain your energy level quickly.
+Writing late night proposals, working on meshing and post-processing can drain your energy level quickly.
 Make sure you take time for yourself, friends and family.
-For many of us, day-long sitting can be very well balanced by doing sports, hitting the gym, going for a hike or just walking around outside.
+For many of us, day-long sitting can be very well balanced by doing sports, going for a hike or just walking around outside.
 Regular fresh air and exercise ensure that your brain will work at 100% focus the next time you sit down to tackle your projects.

 It’s also important to prioritize eating healthy food and drinking lots of water.
-The best water drinking strategy is placing a water bottle on your work desk, so you can take a sip while your meshing job is running.
+Here’s a tip: the best water drinking strategy is placing a water bottle on your work desk, so you can take a sip while your simulation job is running.

 Sleeping properly is the ultimate trick to making sure you stay creative and focused for longer the next day.
-Also, do sports as often as you can.
+Also, exercise as often as you can.
 Sitting is the new smoking, and it can be counterbalanced by hitting the gym or being active three times a week.